THE JOURNEY FROM 1977 TO BECOMING IN 2017 THE

 Also in 2017 the band released a new 15 track fund raising CD which can be purchased here.
 It also travelled to Scotland to compete in 4 competitions in the highly competitive Grade 3A level.
 Although no prizes were acquired on this trip, the experience gained by the members who attended and as a unit will stand the band in good stead for future improvement and advancement in the pipe band field.

-Since the bands rejuvenation in 2008 he has performed and competed in many different places.
+Since the bands rejuvenation in 2008 it has performed and competed in many different places including

 The UK in 2010,12 & 17.

-Played on stage with Andre Ruie, John Farnham, The Battlefield Band, Ian Cooper and Sir Paul McCartneyto name but a few.
+The GMMPB has played on stage with Andre Rieu, John Farnham, The Battlefield Band, Ian Cooper and Sir Paul McCartney to name but a few.

 The band has a firm belief that solo competition improves players, and more confident players make for a better band.
 So all members are encouraged to compete on a solo level in as many contests as they can attend.